 While it’s snug, it’s definitely stretchy with its 70% Polyester 30% Polypropylene material.
 Whatever your active pursuit is, your jewels won’t easily be jostled in this garment.

 It has a gusseted crotch that tailors the fit to provide space and support for your nether regions.
 Unfortunately, this means that the underwear doesn’t have a fly, but it will do the best job at keeping everything in place.

 The seams are also flat-locked so there is much thought into making the quick dry travel underwear non-intrusive and comfortable.
 Its Phase SL fabric is also very soft to the touch and controls odor and bacterial growth.
-The fabric is breathable and will keep you cool throughout your travel.

 It is also the lightest option by a large margin and extremely quick-drying.
 This won’t be your best option for a casual trip around Europe, but this should be your only option for some mountaineering or river rafting.

 ExOfficio, that travel apparel we love, also has a range of Give-N-Go underwear for women.
 The most practical in this line is the ExOfficio Give-N-Go Low Rise Bikini Brief (also available in thong, string bikini, bikini, and non-lace versions).

 ExOfficio has a wider range of styles and cuts for women, so you have many options depending on personal reference.

 Just like the men’s version, this travel underwear are lightweight, breathable, and antimicrobial.